Landscape, seascape and visual impact assessments

 Project case studies

-When working for developers we initially identify the baseline character of the area, the nature of development and resulting potential effects.
+We initially identify the baseline character of the area, the nature of development and resulting potential effects.
 Based on this we consider mitigation in terms of the design of development and potential landscape and planting proposals to assist integration of the development into the landscape.
 We then assess initial and residual effects after mitigation is established.
-Before taking on any commission we make sure that we are likely to be able to support the case for a development or make it clear that significant adverse residual effects may be identified which may have to be balanced with benefits.

 A major element of our work is supporting planning authorities by checking if developer’s LVIAs or SVIAs use good practice, are accurate, comprehensive and arrive at reasonable conclusions which can be relied upon by decision makers.
 If not, we offer an objective alternative and assist in liaising with developers.

-Development types we have assessed include housing, high rise developments, renewable energy, livestock markets and lifeboat stations in sensitive coastal locations.
+Development types we have assessed include housing, high rise developments, onshore and offshore wind, solar energy, roads, livestock markets and lifeboat stations in sensitive coastal locations.